Enforcing hidden physics in physics-informed neural networks: Methods

-We shall begin the simulations of interfacial evolution with a simple benchmark case of ice melting \cite{jianwangPhaseFieldModelingNumerical2021}, which is governed by a single \emph{Allen-Cahn} equation admitting an analytical solution.
-An idealized, constant temperature field $T\equiv 1$ is prescribed to drive the phase transition, such that the governing equation can be expressed as:
+\textbf{Ice melting.} The ice melting process is decribed by a single \emph{Allen--Cahn} equation admitting an analytical solution.
+An idealized, constant temperature field $T\equiv 1$ is prescribed to drive the phase transition, such that the governing equation can be expressed as

 where $F(\phi) = \dfrac{1}{4}(\phi^2-1)^2$ is the double-well potential, $M$ is a constant mobility, $\ell$ is the interface thickness, and $\lambda$ is a melting rate parameter.
-Values of these physical parameters are listed in Table~\ref{tab:parameters-ice-melting}.
+The initial phase field distribution is given by